kubeshop/nordictestingdays-2022/README.md

 *If you have access to a public GitHub repo*

-10. Add a package.json file to your local folder containing the following (required by Testkube in stop):
+10. Add a package.json file to your local folder containing the following (required by Testkube in step 7 below):
 ```json
 {
   "name": "cypress-petstore-test",